Off Limits Triangle: Air traffic control at RDU

 Controllers here work mostly from radars.
 Only the glare of the screens and light up buttons bring light to the room.

-The controllers focus on vital information for pilots and passengers, including altitude, the flight of direction, and routes.
+The controllers focus on vital information for pilots and passengers, including altitude, the direction of flight, and routes.

 The highest layer of the tower is more of what people expect: a giant window overlooking the runways.